hexeight/fides/README.md

 # fides
 Fides is an experimental chrome extension that allows users to digitally sign transactions over the web.
+For details checkout a possible use case for cryptographically signed transactions on the web. http://0x8.in/web-crypto/